dbmi-pitt/bioinf_teachingNLP/README.md

 This repository contains the materials for the submission 'Introducing Information Retrieval for Biomedical Informatics Students' presented at the Fifth Workshop on Teaching NLP @ NAACL 2021.
+Link to paper - https://www.aclweb.org/anthology/2021.teachingnlp-1.16/.

 ## Getting started